-I know that soon your alarm will go off, your eyes will slowly begin to open, and as you roll over to see the sun peeking through the curtains you will remember.
+I know that soon, your alarm will go off, your eyes will slowly begin to open, and as you roll over to see the sun peeking through the curtains, you will remember.
 It’s Sunday.
 It’s Mother’s Day.
 It’s a day that many have been anticipating.
 Even planning.
 But you?
 This is the day that you have been dreading for weeks.
 Even months.
 And so, as you pull the covers over your head in denial, your chest begins to tighten.
 Your stomach starts to twist into knots.
-And the tears you often hold back, will slowly begin to fall.
+And the tears you often hold back will slowly begin to fall.
 It’s another year without a child to call your own.
-Another Mother’s Day without hearing the sounds of giggles coming from the kitchen as tiny hands prepare you burnt toast.
-Another year gone by without hearing the pitter patters of little feet running down the hallway to bring you the hand-woven pot holder made in art class or the necklace crafted with love and macaroni noodles.
+Another Mother’s Day without hearing the sounds of giggles from the kitchen as tiny hands prepare your burnt toast.
+Another year has gone by without hearing the pitter patters of little feet running down the hallway to bring you the hand-woven pot holder made in art class or the necklace crafted with love and macaroni noodles.
 It’s another Mother’s Day with empty arms and an aching heart.

 And I know you hurt.

 It hurts because most days walking through infertility isn’t this hard.
-Most days it doesn’t weigh so heavily on your heart.
+Most days, it doesn’t weigh so heavily on your heart.
 Because for you, the grief of your struggle is like the rain.
-Usually, on most days, it is a light drizzle; which is annoying.
+Usually, on most days, it is a light drizzle, which is annoying.
 Yet somehow causes you to hope for a brighter tomorrow.
 But then there are other days.
 Days like Mother’s Day in which you are surrounded by hundreds of moments.
 Moments that you can’t escape.
 Moments that remind you of what you are not.
 Or what you have lost.
 Or pray every day to gain.
 Yet somehow, in your mind, you can’t help but feel that you must be unworthy to receive.
-And therefore the grief from all of these moments?
+And therefore, the grief from all of these moments?
 They come gushing down on you like a monstrous thunderstorm as they remind you of the emptiness you feel…the brokenness in your body…the pain in your heart…

 And I know it hurts.